rickragav/ragav-ecommerce-sass-application/README.md

 A microservice-based e-commerce platform built with Spring Boot 3.3.4 and Gradle, designed as a multi-tenant SaaS solution with integrated book recommendation capabilities.

+## Modules
+- **api**: Shared interfaces and DTOs for service communication.
+- **utils**: Common utility classes and helpers.
+- **product-service**: Product management microservice.
+- **recommendation-service**: Recommendation engine microservice.
+- **review-service**: Review and rating microservice.

+## Build & Run
+- Build all modules: `./gradlew buildAll`
+- Test all modules: `./gradlew testAll`
+- Clean all modules: `./gradlew cleanAll`

+## Dependency Management
+- All modules use Spring Boot plugin for automatic dependency management.
+- Library modules (`api`, `utils`) do not produce executable JARs.
+- Java 17 is required.

+## Recent Changes
+- Fixed Spring Boot BOM version in library modules.
+- Disabled bootJar for `api` and `utils`.
+- All modules build successfully with `./gradlew buildAll`.

+---

+See each module's README for details.

 ## Current Architecture

 ### 🏗️ Microservices Architecture